Although vaping dry herb with the right vaporizer, using the right techniques, is less harmful to your health than smoking…

 The closer you get to 446°F(230°C) the harsher the vapor will be.
 And the higher the chance you’ll irritate your airways.
 If you want to avoid harsh vapor, it’s best to keep the temperature below 392°F(200°C).

-If you do want to vape at higher temperature settings, it’s important that you use a bubbler.
+With most vaporizers, if you do want to vape at higher temperature settings (above 392°F/200°C), it’s important that you use a bubbler.
 A bubbler is very effective at cooling down vapor.

 Learn more about cannabis vaping temperatures.